The Road to Professional Success Might Include a Ride Through Someone Else's Neighborhood.

 He's got real chops as a player...no doubt.

-Yes, he also does all of the donor events, he knows how to schmooze with the patrons and VIPs, and he does it well.
+Yes, he also does all of the donor events, he knows how to schmooze with the patrons, and he does it well.
 But he really enjoys the "outside" work -- showing up outside of the concert hall, in the streets, schools, community centers and other nontraditional venues.

-As much as he is a musician, and a most successful musician, he is a humanitarian first.
-A really good guy.
-Maybe that's why his playing is so warm, genuine, personal and virtuosic.
+As much as he is a musician, and a most successful musician, he is a humanitarian first engaged in life changing community outreach.
+Maybe that's why his playing is so warm, genuine, personal and virtuous.

-How would your professional career, and however you define success, be enhanced if you too showed up early -- and put yourself in front of the community, whether it's in your home base or your appearance at a summer music festival?
+How would your professional career, and however you define success, be enhanced if you too showed up early -- and put yourself out in any place where you perform to offer powerful and lasting community outreach?

 Working with the elderly?
-Playing at a hospice center like guitarist Tony Morris?
+Playing at a hospice center like guitarist Tony Morris in Austin?
 Playing for victims of abuse?
-Performing for a rapt audience at the chemo ward at the local children's hospital.
+Performing for a rapt audience in the chemo ward at the local children's hospital.
 Homeless shelters or food banks?
 Rescue cat and dog adoption shelters?
 Planned Parenthood?
 The water in Flint, Michigan, global warming, music education?

 Find your (not necessarily musical) passion: do it more and do it more passionately.